 In 2009, a group of bus industry professionals achieved a long standing ambition to run a vintage bus service from Warminster in Wiltshire, to the abandoned village of Imber on the Salisbury Plain.
 It proved to be so popular that it has now become an annual event, with most journeys continuing across the Plain to parts of Wiltshire rarely seen by ordinary public transport users.

-There are only a few days each year on which the road through Imber is open to the public, so this year the Imberbus service will operate on
+There are only a few days each year on which the road through Imber is open to the public and so this year we will be operating the Imberbus service on